 CITE THIS ARTICLE:

 Debbie Miller, RN.
 Pregnancy Planning in the Weight Loss Surgery Patient.
-Doctors Lounge Website.
-Available at: http://www.doctorslounge.com/index.php/articles/page/150.
-Accessed May 23 2013.
+Doctors Lounge.
+Available at: https://www.doctorslounge.com/index.php/articles/page/150.
+Accessed December 04 2022.